 Go purple for epilepsy awareness

 We continue to use this opportunity to build awareness across all community sectors in Queensland and beyond and raise funds so we can continue to support people living with epilepsy and provide our vital services.
-Our Purple Day campaign is supported by large and small corporations, businesses, pharmacies, hospitals, schools, clubs, families and friends in an effort to unite the community towards this very important cause.
+The campaign is supported by large and small corporations, businesses, pharmacies, hospitals, schools, clubs, families and friends in an effort to unite the community towards this very important cause.

 Purple Day was founded in 2008 by 9-year-old Cassidy Megan of Canada.
-Motivated by her own struggles with epilepsy, Cassidy started Purple Day in an effort to tell everyone about epilepsy.
+Motivated by her own struggles with epilepsy, Cassidy started the campaign in an effort to tell everyone about epilepsy.
 She named the day Purple Day after the internationally recognised colour for epilepsy – lavender.

-Since then, thousands of individuals, schools and workplaces have joined the campaign, wearing purple and hosting Purple Day events and promotions throughout the month of March.
+Since then, thousands of individuals, schools and workplaces have joined the campaign, wearing purple and hosting events and promotions throughout the month of March.